RasaHQ/rasa/docs/user-guide/running-rasa-with-docker.rst

 Edit the ``config.yml`` file to use the pipeline you want, and place your NLU and Core data into the ``data/`` directory.
-Now you can train your own Rasa model by running:
+Now you can train your Rasa model by running:

 .. code-block:: bash